-E. Proposed Final Determinations
+G. Final Determinations

-188. The Office, after consideration of all of the input and responses, proposes now to make the following determinations, that:

-1) 500 kW generating capacity is transferred from the DER programme to the CORE programme;

-2) for current purposes the LCOE rate is an important, but not determinative factor is setting the FIT rate for the reallocation of capacity currently under consideration;

-3) the FIT rate for the 2020-21 capacity reallocation from the DER programme to the CORE programme at KYD \$0.175/kWh for solar PV systems 5kW and below, and a FIT rate of KYD \$0.15/kWh for systems between 5kW and 10kW; and

-4) The Office will use the LCOE data and rate as determined in the IRP (and future iterations) as well as the value of solar in determining the compensation to be paid to CORE customers in the years ahead.
+- 190. The Office, after consideration of all of the input and responses, makes the following final determinations, that: - 1) 500 kW generating capacity is transferred from the DER programme to the CORE programme; - 2) for current purposes the LCOE rate is an important, but not determinative factor is setting the FIT rate for the reallocation of capacity currently under consideration; - 3) the FIT rate for the 2020-21 capacity reallocation from the DER programme to the CORE programme at KYD \$0.175/kWh for solar PV systems 5kW and below, and a FIT rate of KYD \$0.15/kWh for systems between 5kW and 10kW; and - 4) The Office will use the LCOE data and rate as determined in the IRP (and future iterations) as well as the value of solar in determining the compensation to be paid to DG customers in the years ahead.